kuvivek/drivingTheoryInGermany/README.md

 470. You are driving on the autobahn.
 What is the correct thing to do in this situation?
 I may
-❌drive at 80 km/h maximum
+❌ drive at 80 km/h maximum
 ✅ drive at 50 km/h maximum
 ✅ turn on the rear fog lights
 **Comment**:  The rear fog light may only be switched on if visibility through fog is less than 50 m (distance between delineator posts).